jobjo/jobjo.github.io/fp/index.md

 ---
 layout: page
-title: Design patterns for functinal programming
+title: Design patterns for functional programming
 ---

+# Session 1 - The Category Pattern

+In this session we introduced functional programming and its foundation in mathematics.
+We showed that functional programming is based on $$\lambda$$-calculus and also presented *Category Theory* as a tools for reasoning about programs.
+In particular we were able to show that functions and data types form a Category, using F# to exemplify.

+Finally we introduced two ways of constructing types, *Products* and *Co-products*, and their categorical description.

+Here are the note based on the slides.
+The last section contains a few exercises.

+## Introduction

-## Why study functional programming
+#### Why study functional programming?

 * Fun
-* Write expressive, modular, composable and elgegant code.
+* Write expressive, modular, composable and elegant code.
 * Reason about code and its composition (But, aren't these the buzzwords used to sell object orientation?).
-* Forget low level *concurrency* primitives
+* Forget low level *concurrency* primitives.
-* Understand map-reduce
+* Understand map-reduce.

-### Introduction

 #### OO vs. FP

 If OO and FP both are claiming that they solve the same problems important to all software engineers, why neither of them does?

 * There is no uniform accepted definition of object-orientation
 * The two might be orthogonal (Scala) and even cross-definable (Martin Odersky and Dotty)
 * In contrast FP is ill defined, but there is a uniform theory.

 #### Ancient history